section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 There are always two types of media files in the Android application:
 -Text-to-Speech is audio that speaks out any text within the `string.xml` or hardcoded in the application.

-It uses text-to-speech engine, which speaks out any text provided, which handles the localization process effectively as it speaks out its text.
+It uses text-to-speech audio, which speaks out any text provided, which handles the localization process effectively as it speaks out its text.

-- Recorded Audio files - These are any audio file example, MP3, which are embedded in your application and played at different times.

 ### Best Practices for localization
 - Provide a complete set of all the default resources to localize the application.
 - Do not think of the localization process at the final application development stage.
 Instead, think of the localization process at the design stage of the application, which makes it easy to localize.
 - Ensure that the qualifier naming rule is followed.
-The best way to follow this naming rule is by creating an alternate resource directory using the new resource directory wizard and not doing it manually.
+The best way to stick to this naming rule is by creating an alternate resource directory using the new resource directory wizard and not doing it manually.
 - In cases where you want to use the same resource but with another name within your application.
 Avoid duplication of resources but rather use aliases instead, which reduces the growth of APK size.
 - When doing translation of strings, use professional translation services.
 To make sure the correct meaning is conveyed when each string is displayed.

-### Precautions when localizing your application
 - Avoid translation engines that could give you the wrong output of the string you want to localize.
 However, instead, use professional translation services.
 - Do not over-localize your application.
 Ensure you select the resources you want to localize according to the configuration type and not all the available resources
 - Think of localization in the early stage of application development.

 ### Conclusion
 In this tutorial, we have learned localization, globalization, and internationalization.
-How the Android SDK deals with localized resources.
+How Android SDK deals with localized resources.
 We also learned the localization of strings and images.
-Best practices to follow when localization and precautions are taken when localizing your application.
+Best practices to follow when localizing your application.

 To get the full implementation of the project, visit this [GitHub Repository](https://github.com/nia-vee/LocalizationInternationalizationDemo)